ConcolicAnalysisAndroid/ConcolicAnalysisForAndroid/README.md

 ## Requirements

 Linux or possibly OSX only.
 Windows is not supported at this time.
-Hence, the management has provided a lovely Vagrant VM.
+Hence, the management has provided a lovely Vagrant virtual machine.

 ## CAA Project Setup:

 1. In the VM, navigate to "~/Workspace/AnalysisEngine"
-2. In the host OS, import "AnalysisEngine/AndroidAnalysisEngine/" as a maven project in the IDE of your choice
+2. In the host OS, import "AnalysisEngine/AndroidAnalysisEngine/" as a maven project in the IDE of your choice.
+If this instruction is insufficient, please see [Project Setup in Eclipse](#eclipse)

 ## Building the Project: